 Essentially, chargeback representment is a highly-regulated process that allows merchants to contest a meritless chargeback.
 The concept is such that the merchant is “re-presenting” the transaction to the bank, hoping their supporting evidence will invalidate the chargeback.

-If the accompanying evidence sufficiently overturns the chargeback, you will win the case and regain your money.
+If provided sufficient evidence may overturns the chargeback fraud, you will win the case and regain your money.
 Therefore, your chargeback win rate measures your effectiveness at recovering chargebacks through representment.
 Your chargeback win rate is the number of disputes you fight and win divided by the number of chargebacks you represented.

 For example, suppose you fought and won 100 chargebacks and represented 500 transactions.
 In that case, your chargeback win rate is 20%.

 That said, it’s helpful to point out that industry records put the average merchant’s chargeback recovery rate at just 12%.
-A similar research highlights that about six in ten chargebacks filed by 2023 will be cases of friendly fraud.
+A similar research highlights that about six in ten type of chargeback filed by 2023 will be cases of friendly fraud.
 If you’re like many businesses that think chargebacks are a cost of doing business, you should rethink that stance.

-But, of course, many merchants don’t bother to fight chargebacks because of the limited chances of winning.
+But, of course, many merchants don’t bother to fight chargebacks because of the limited chances of winning and end up losing their merchant account due to exceeded chargeback limit.

 Because you have a short timeframe to investigate the customer’s claim, gather evidence, prepare appropriate documentation and respond, merchants are often pressured into submitting haphazard responses that fall short of expectations.